 A child’s baggage allowance is the same as that for an adult guest.
 A child traveling as an “infant” as defined by the fares and tariffs is not allocated baggage allowance in addition to that allocated to the accompanying adult guest.

-- For each ticketed guest, Dash will transport, subject to available space and additional fees up to two (2) additional bags per guest.
+- For each ticketed guest, and subject to available space and additional fees, up to two (2) additional bags per guest can be transported.

 - Any checked bag, gate checked bag or personal item that causes a guest to exceed the standard baggage allowance in number, size or weight, but which is not overweight/oversized, will be transported as excess baggage.